 I’m on a mission.
 I’m exploring the culture and history of the Mississippi River from the Headwaters to the Gulf.
 It’s my obsession.
 I started this project in 2007 by spending a couple of days in the Quad Cities in January (yes, you can travel along the river in winter).
-This led to more days in the Quad Cities, which led to weeks along the river north of the Quad Cities, which led to the passage of a couple of years and the publication of my first three travel guides: the Quad Cities Travel Guide, the guide to the river between Lansing and Le Claire, and the Driftless Area Travel Guide.
+This led to more days in the Quad Cities, which led to weeks along the river north of the Quad Cities, which led to the passage of a couple of years and the publication of three travel guides: the Quad Cities Travel Guide, the guide to the river between Lansing and Le Claire, and the Driftless Area Travel Guide.
 You can read more about them here.
-I will eventually publish books for the entire Mississippi River Valley.

 I also write shorter pieces about the river for publications such as Big River Magazine.
 I post regular updates describing my experiences, progress on the books, or whatever seems relevant at the moment.